 - Bitcoin Cash (BCH)

-Cryptocurrencies under review aren’t guaranteed to be listed on Digax, as they have to undergo a “rigorous review process”.
+Cryptocurrencies under review aren’t guaranteed to be listed on Digax, as they have to undergo a “rigorous review process” (whatever that means).

 Deposit & Withdrawal